It’s

 the front side of the Garden, paralleling University Drive, the most abundant

-trees are hackberry, pecan, and cedar elm, with scattered soapberry and bois d’arc.
-Slightly back, there are areas of
+trees are hackberry, pecan, and cedar elm, with scattered soapberry and bois

 “unmanaged” woods, as in the Park, the edges densely grown with privets (Ligustrum